isb-cgc/readthedocs/docs/source/sections/BigQueryTableSearchUI.rst

 The search filters consist of a combination of multi-select dropdown lists, checkboxes and free-form text fields.

 Selecting multiple items within a multi-select dropdown list or checkbox filter will perform a Boolean "AND" on those selections and bring back any data that match any of the selected items.
-For example, selecting Data Type BIOSPECIMEN and CLINICAL will display both biospecimen and clinical data.
+For example, selecting Data Type BIOSPECIMEN and CLINICAL DATA will display both biospecimen and clinical data.

 Selecting multiple filters will perform a Boolean "OR" on those selections and bring back only data that fits all criteria.
 For example, selecting Data Type BIOSPECIMEN and Source of CCLE will only display CCLE biospecimen data.